-Tall Oak Midstream II’s existing Midcon System spans six Oklahoma counties (Major, Dewey, Custer, Alfalfa, Woods and Blaine) and includes the following assets:
+Tall Oak Midstream II’s existing Midcon System spans eight Oklahoma counties (Major, Dewey, Custer, Alfalfa, Woods, Garfield, Woodward and Blaine) and includes the following assets:

-- More than 730 miles of low- and high-pressure gathering lines,
+- Approximately 750+ miles of low- and high-pressure gas gathering lines,

-- 60 MMscf/d of processing capacity at the Carmen Cryogenic Plant, and
+- 60 MMscf/d of processing capacity and 10,000 bbls/d of condensate stabilization capacity at the Carmen Cryogenic Plant, and

 - The Eagle Chief Gas Processing Plant, which includes a 30 MMscf/d refrigeration plant.

 Tall Oak II has initiated the installation of a new, state-of-the-art 200 MMscf/d RSV cryogenic processing train at the Carmen Processing Facility to bring its total processing capacity in the STACK to 260 MMscf/d.
-In addition, Tall Oak II currently has two compressor stations and multiple pipelines under construction, with two additional compressor stations and an additional 150 miles of new, all-steel gathering pipelines planned for 2017 and 2018.
-The buildout of the system will ultimately span more than seven Oklahoma counties and include more than 1,000 miles of gathering pipelines.
+In addition, Tall Oak II currently has two compressor stations and multiple pipelines under construction, with two additional compressor stations and an additional 100 miles of new, all-steel gathering pipelines planned for 2019.
+The buildout of the system will ultimately span more than nine Oklahoma counties and include more than 1,000 miles of gathering pipelines.

 The Carmen plant serves expanding natural gas production in the liquids-rich NW STACK play which includes the Meramec zone, the Osage zone and portions of the Cana Woodford shale play.
 Compression is provided at six existing compressor stations located throughout Woods, Major and Dewey counties.